Direct limits in categories of normed vector lattices and Banach lattices: Interval preserving and almost interval preserving linear maps and lattice homomorphisms

-In this section, we fill a toolbox with a number of results on interval and almost interval preserving linear maps, as well as on their relations with lattice homomorphisms.
-Tailored to be applied in the context of direct limits in \cref{sec:direct_limits_existence_via_three_standard_constructions}, there are a fair number of statements with a categorical flavour.
-Some of them are elementary and have only been included explicitly to complete the picture and for reference purposes in the sequel of the paper.
-Others are less obvious and may have some independent value.
+In this section, we collect a number of results of a categorical flavour on interval and almost interval preserving linear maps and lattice homomorphisms.
+Our primary goal is an application of such results in the context of direct limits in \cref{sec:direct_limits_existence_via_three_standard_constructions}.
+We include more than is needed for just that, however, in an attempt to fill a reasonably complete toolbox that may also find use elsewhere.
+Some of the results are elementary and have only been included explicitly to complete the picture and for reference purposes in the sequel of the paper, but others are less obvious.

+We start with the case of interval preserving maps and vector lattices.
+After that, we consider that of normed lattices and almost interval preserving maps, where the proofs of analogous and additional results are less straightforward.